harness/developer-hub/docs/infra-as-code-management/workspaces/workspace-rbac.md

 ![Resources](./static/workspace-rg.png)

-To learn more about Resource Group, refer to [this documentation](https://developer.harness.io/docs/platform/role-based-access-control/add-resource-groups/)
+To learn more about Resource Groups, refer to [this documentation](https://developer.harness.io/docs/platform/role-based-access-control/add-resource-groups/)